OpenLineage/docs/docs/integrations/airflow/default-extractors.md

 }
 ```

-### 6. On Complete
+### 6. On complete

 Finally, we’ll implement the `get_openlineage_metadata_on_complete()` method.
-Most our work is already done for us, so we will start by calling `get_openlineage_metadata_on_start()` and then modify the returned object slightly before returning it again.
+Most of our work has already been done for us, so we will start by calling `get_openlineage_metadata_on_start()` and then modifying the returned object slightly before returning it again.
 The two main additions here are replacing the original `SchemaDatasetFacet` fields and adding a potential error message to the `run_facets`.

 For the `SchemaDatasetFacet` update, we replace the old fields facet with updated ones based on the now-filled-out `df_meta` dict, which is populated during the operator’s `execute()` method and is therefore unavailable to `get_openlineage_metadata_on_start()`.
 Because `df_meta` is already a list of `SchemaField` objects, we can set the property directly.
-Although we use a for-loop here, the operator ensures only one dataframe will ever be extracted per execute, so the for loop will only ever run once and we therefore do not have to worry about multiple input dataframes updating.
+Although we use a for loop here, the operator ensures only one dataframe will ever be extracted per execution, so the for loop will only ever run once and we therefore do not have to worry about multiple input dataframes updating.

-The `run_facets` update is done only if there is an error, which is a mutually exclusive event to updating the fields facets.
+The `run_facets` update is performed only if there is an error, which is a mutually exclusive event to updating the fields facets.
 We pass the same message to this facet that is printed in the `execute()` method when an empty dataframe is found.
-This error message does not halt operator execution, as it gets added *****after***** execution, but it does create an alert in the OpenLineage UI.
+This error message does not halt operator execution, as it gets added *****after***** execution, but it does create an alert in the Marquez UI.

 ```python
 def get_openlineage_facets_on_complete(self, task_instance):